ZJU-UoE-CCW-LAB/scCDC/README.md

 ### Developed by Weijian Wang, Yihui Cen, Zezhen Lu

 ## Description
-scCDC is a computational algorithm developed to detect global contamination causing genes (GCGs) in single cell and single nuclei RNA-Seq datasets and perform further decontamination on the GCGs.
+scCDC is a computational algorithm developed to detect global contamination-causing genes (GCGs) in single cell and single nuclei RNA-Seq datasets and perform further decontamination on the GCGs.

 ## Installation